Dortmund/GER

 2019 - 2023

-My work Based on True Events documents war reenactments in Europe to question our understanding of historical wars and to confront the viewer with the paradoxical aesthetics of war.
+Based on True Events documents war reenactments across Europe in order to question how historical wars are understood and remembered, confronting viewers with the paradoxical aesthetics of war.

-It raises questions about how history is created and accessed, and what aspects of it may be forgotten or repressed.
+It explores how history is constructed and accessed, and which aspects may be forgotten, simplified, or repressed.

-I visited reenactments of the Napoleonic Wars of Liberation, the American Civil War, and World War I and II, in Belgium, France and Germany.
-While some of these events are performed in front of an audience, others take place on private property and are closed off from the outside world.
-Often there are strict rules, military ranks and procedures that must be followed.
-Not only the clothing must be authentic, but also the food and shelter.
+Reenactments of the Napoleonic Wars of Liberation, the American Civil War, and the First and Second World Wars were visited in Belgium, France, and Germany.
+While some of these events are staged for public audiences, others take place on private property and remain closed to outsiders.
+Many reenactments follow strict rules, military ranks, and procedures.
+Not only uniforms, but also food, equipment, and shelter are expected to reflect historical accuracy.

 As a German, seeing someone in a German Wehrmacht uniform for the first time was a strange feeling.
 I often thought of my great-grandfather, who had to serve in both World Wars.
 One of the reenactments took place on a former World War I battlefield.
 I have a letter from my great-grandfather, which he sent during his time in the First World War.
 The location on the letter is right next to the battlefield where I was to photograph a reenactment over a hundred years later.
 This gave me a feeling which I could hardly describe, a mixture of closeness and distance.
 The more I thought about the history of my great-grandfather and the horrors he must have experienced, the more distant and alien I felt in these situations.